 Sculpture and Expanded Media

 The Sculpture and Expanded Media program encourages proficiency in foundational methods of making-modeling, carving, and assembly - as a springboard to learning how to communicate ideas through sculptural works.
-Although sculpture classes are rooted in the history of object-making, new forms of sculptural practice such as installation, time-based practice, sound and kinetic works-are all part of our comprehensive 3-D program.
+Sculpture classes are rooted in the history of object-making, but also include new forms of sculptural practice such as installation, time-based practice, sound and kinetic works.
+These practices are all part of our comprehensive 3-D program.

 The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.
 The Bachelor of Fine Arts program in Studio Art with a concentration in Sculpture and Expanded Media is a pre-professional degree intended to prepare students for graduate study.